1. Previous: Chapter 3

 • 10.0

-… you can also have lots of different Circle values like…
+… we can also have lots of different Circle values like…

 But when it comes to classes, instead of calling these values, we usually call them objects.